ZeusCTF/WindowManager/README.md

 1. Convert files to bin
-2. Allow prompt to start Apps
+2: Figure out a way to map user input to Apps that can be ran